jvsena42/jvsena42/README.md

 ## About me
 👩‍💻 I'm currently working on Android development with Kotlin

-🧠 I'm currently Flutter...
+🧠 I'm currently learning Flutter

-👯‍♀️ I'm looking to collaborate Kotlin with apps
+👯‍♀️ I'm looking to collaborate with Kotlin apps

 🤔 I'm looking for help Flutter best practices